What’s the difference between N95 and KN95 masks? - NewsBreak

 ( KDVR ) – After the federal government announced plans to begin offering free masks to curb a sharp rise in COVID-19 cases, you may be questioning the difference between the two types of masks that come most highly recommended by the Centers for Disease Control and Prevention: N95 and KN95.

 First, it’s important to make clear that the CDC officially refers to N95s and KN95s as respirators.
-And according to recent CDC guidance, choosing one over the other doesn’t matter in terms of offering a higher level of protection against COVID-19 and filtering air.Is headache a symptom of the omicron COVID variant?
+And according to recent CDC guidance, choosing one over the other doesn’t matter in terms of offering a higher level of protection against COVID-19 and filtering air.Oklahoma House Rep resigns over inappropriate actions

 In fact, the CDC recently rated well-fitting respirators ahead of common cloth masks as the best option to protect yourself from the rapidly spreading omicron variant.